 1505 Dorchester Ave.

-A Dorchester institution for more than 35 years, The Blarney Stone has the distinction of being the first bar in the country to sell draught Guinness.
-Today the historic bar/restaurant specializes in modern American comfort and bar food such as beer-battered fish and chips, shepherd’s pie, soups, salads, sandwiches, and flatbreads, including a trafulo bistecca: sirloin with fried gnocchi, white cheddar and fontina, basil, truffle oil, and a demi-glaze drizzle.
-The bar serves a variety of wine, beer, and cocktails, including a chile pepper ’rita made from muddled red and green chile peppers, Don Julio tequila, orange liqueur, agave syrup, fresh lime, and orange bitters.
-The Blarney Stone is open for Sunday brunch from 11:30 a.m. to 3 p.m. with favorites like huevos rancheros, French toast, and eggs Benedict.
-The restaurant also hosts trivia night each Wednesday from 8 p.m. to 10 p.m., Taco Tuesdays featuring $2 tacos served from 4 p.m. to closing, and Buck-a-Shuck oysters, served every Thursday from 4 p.m. to 7 p.m.
+A Dorchester institution for more than 35 years, the Blarney Stone has the distinction of being the first bar in the country to sell draught Guinness.
+Today the historic bar/restaurant specializes in modern American comfort and bar food: beer-battered fish and chips, soups, salads, sandwiches, and flatbreads.
+The bar has a variety of wine, beer, and cocktails, including a pomegranate cilantro margarita with blanco tequila, lime vodka, agave syrup, fresh lime, and Powell & Mahoney pomegranate.
+It’s open for Sunday brunch from 11 am to 3 pm, serving favorites like avocado toast, breakfast nachos, and shakshuka.
+There’s a trivia night each Wednesday from 8 to 10 pm, Taco Tuesdays feature $2 tacos from 4 pm to closing, and every Thursday from 4 to 7 pm it’s Buck-a-Shuck oysters.
+It was named best neighborhood bar in Fields Corner by Boston magazine in 2017.

 24 Oakton Ave.